Xander136/CS50x_2023/project/README.md

 - What will your software do?<br>
 It would be a web based portfolio.

+New idea.
+Help translators joining new projects learn what words they would need for a project.

+have a menu for each technology ex java java script python html css sales force

 - What features will it have?<br>

 - How will it be executed?<br>